bloominstituteoftechnology/Adaptive-Audio-Layout/README.md

 Use the attributes inspector to disable the pause button.

-Use constraints to place the toolbar flush against the bottom safe area, and abutting the leading and trailing safe areas.

 Use the included radio image from Pexels.com.
 Without resizing the image, add it to an image view.
-Set the content mode to scale aspect fill.
+Set the content mode to aspect fill.
 Enable Clip to Bounds.

+For your label:
-Use the text "Lambda Radio FM: Voice of the Future" or your label.
-Set the font size to 48 points and select any font face other than the system default.
-Enable Autoshrink as Minimum Font Scale and set its value to 0.1.
-Set the number of lines to 2.
-Center the text.
+- use the text "Lambda Radio FM: Voice of the Future"
+- Set the font size to 48 points and select any font face other than the system default.
+- Enable Autoshrink as Minimum Font Scale and set its value to 0.1.
+- Set the number of lines to 2.
+- Center the text.

-Add constraints that stretch the toolbar flush against the bottom, left, and right of your view.
+Add constraints that stretch the toolbar flush against the bottom safe area, and abutting the leading edge, and trailing edge of the safe area.

 ## Orientation Layout